Los Angeles County Bar Association: History

 On January 18, 2012, LACBA participated in a rally in downtown Los Angeles to support adequate California state court funding.
 Several local and state politicians spoke at the rally, which drew attention to cuts in California state court funding.
 One of the rally's featured speakers was former California Governor Gray Davis.

+In January 2025, LACBA found itself in the midst of a public disaster, as fires decimated entire neighborhoods in the Los Angeles area.
+In response, LACBA led an effort to connect Los Angeles area lawyers with pro bono opportunities provided by local non-profits to assist those impacted by the fires, and created an online library on its website with information for lawyers and the public to help navigate through the disaster.

 On March 10, 2025, LACBA's Executive Committee joined bar associations across the United States, including the American Bar Association, in condemning recent partisan attacks on the rule of law and reaffirmed the need to support the independence of the judiciary and legal profession, stating it condemns "all political attacks on our constitutionally mandated system of governance which is based on the rule of law, separation of powers and three co-equal and independent branches of government, regardless of who makes them," and "threats against and intimidation of judges, lawyers and law firms to attempt to influence any ruling, criticism, or opposition adverse to the proponent’s position", while also applauding "the conviction and courage of individuals who stand up for the rule of law at great personal and professional cost."

 On April 7, 2025, LACBA joined together with other major metropolitan and affiliate bar associations to file an amicus brief, in support of Perkins Coie, in the law firm's lawsuit challenging an executive order issued against the firm.